Real Estate Graduate Certificate

 Commercial and residential real estate are areas of considerable interest, and the real estate sector can have a profound effect on the US economy.
 The real estate certificate addresses the need for, and interest in, real estate education among our graduate students and community partners.

-For more real estate resources, visit the Lindner College of Business Real Estate Center.
+For more real estate resources, visit the UC Real Estate Center.

 The real estate certificate is made up of 12 semester credits (plus a prerequisite of three credit hours), including two to three core courses (six to nine semester credits) and one to two elective courses (three to six semester credits), depending on program affiliation and prior coursework.